Abdullah-Al-Maruf67/Bit-Cli/README.md

 # Bit-Cli

 Bit is a fast, lightweight version control system designed for modern development workflows.
-With an intuitive CLI and powerful features, Bit helps you track changes, collaborate with others, and maintain clean project history.
+With an intuitive CLI and powerful features, Bit helps you track changes, collaborate with others, and maintain clean project history. disclaimer bit is not fully developed, so there might be a lot of bugs.

 ## ✨ Features